TDKasala/hiremzansi/README.md

 ## 👥 Contributing

-We welcome contributions to ATSBoost!
+We welcome contributions to Hire Mzansi!
 Please see our [Contributing Guidelines](CONTRIBUTING.md) for more information.

 ## 📄 License